Grant Brebner: Hibernian

 After just one season with Reading, Brebner returned to Hibernian on a permanent deal for a worth cost £400k and signing a five–year contract.
 His first game after signing for the club on a permanent basis came on 21 August 1999, in a 1–1 draw against St Johnstone.
 He quickly became a first team regular for the club, playing in a midfield position.
 Brebner's first goal after signing for the club on a permanent basis came on 29 January 2000, in a 4–1 win against Dunfermline Athletic in the third round of the Scottish FA Cup.
 In his first season back at Hibernian, he made thirty–three appearances and scoring once in all competitions.

 Having been dropped in the first team at the start of the 2000–01 season, Brebner moved on loan again to Stockport County.
 However, he suffered a cartilage injury that affected his time at Stockport County for two months and made six appearances for the side.
 Upon returning to Hibernian, Brebner re–established himself in the Hibs first team, playing in the 2001 Scottish Cup Final and the UEFA Cup.

 During the 2001–02 season, Brebner scored three times for Hibernian, as the season was an improvement for him.
 Despite facing a tough start under the new management of Bobby Williamson, he continued to remain in the first team for the club.
 Brebner went on to score seven goals in the 2002–03 season, including a hat-trick against future employers Dundee United in a Scottish Cup match on 25 January 2003.

 In his final season at Hibernian, Brebner was latterly club captain at Hibs, and was a senior player in the side with young stars like Kevin Thomson and Scott Brown.
 In the Edinburgh derby on 17 August 2003, he received a straight red card for a foul on Robert Sloan, in a 1–0 win.
 The club appealed for Brebner's red card to be overturned by the Scottish Football Association, which was successful after a review.
 He scored two more goals for Hibernian, including a 2–1 win against Celtic on 18 November 2003.
-However in a Scottish Cup match against Rangers on 10 January 2004, Brebner suffered an injury in the 12th minutes, and was substituted, as the club lost 2–0.
+However in a Scottish Cup match against Rangers on 10 January 2004, Brebner suffered an injury in the 12th minute, and was substituted, as the club lost 2–0.
 After being sidelined for three months, he returned to the starting line–up, in a 1–0 win against Dundee on 1 May 2004.
 By the time Brebner left Hibernian, he made four appearances for the club in the 2004–05 season.